kylemonper/CamelsQuery/README.md

 # CamelsQuery

 This package ease the processing of NCAR Catchement Attributes and Meteorlogy for Large-sample Studies (CAMELS) data using R using a set of USGS stream gages ([here](https://help.waterdata.usgs.gov/) for more).
-In its current version, this package assumes you have previoulsy downloaded and unzipped the CAMELS dataset.
+This package offers a function for downloading the data automatically, are it can be downloaded at the following site:

 CAMELS data: https://ral.ucar.edu/solutions/products/camels